 The Stop Report is one important mechanism for recording the circumstances surrounding a stop and any subsequent frisk or search that you perform.
 Documenting the events as precisely as possible is extremely important as one or two seemingly innocuous facts could change the nature of an encounter and, therefore, your authority to stop a suspect.
-The Stop Report contains checkboxes that are meant to provide a general overview of the circumstances of the stop, including, on page 1, a list of factors that contributed to your determination that you had reasonable suspicion for the stop, and on page 2, a list of factors that contributed to your determination that you had reasonable suspicion for a frisk, if a frisk was conducted, and, if a search was conducted, a reasonable basis for the search.
+The Stop Report contains checkboxes that are meant to provide a general overview of the circumstances of the stop, including, a list of factors that contributed to your determination that you had reasonable suspicion for the stop, and a list of factors that contributed to your determination that you had reasonable suspicion for a frisk, if a frisk was conducted, and, if a search was conducted, a reasonable basis for the search.
 You must check all stop, frisk, and search factors that applied in a given Level 3 stop encounter.

-The Stop Report also contains two narrative sections on the second page.
+The Stop Report additionally contains two narrative sections.
 The first requires you to describe in your own words all the facts and information you relied upon to conclude that there was reasonable suspicion that the person stopped had committed, was committing, or was about to commit a felony or Penal Law misdemeanor.
-This narrative description should include a detailed explanation for each stop factor you checked off on the first page of the Stop Report (do not merely repeat the checkbox caption(s)).
+This narrative description should include a detailed explanation for each stop factor you checked off (do not merely repeat the check box caption(s)).

-Example: If you stop a person because they fit a specific description of a suspect in a recent robbery that was provided by an identified 911 caller, you must check the "Matches a Specific Suspect Description" stop factor checkbox on Page 1 of the Stop Report and then provide the details of that description (e.g. "white male, approximately 6 feet tall, red shirt") in the first narrative section on page 2 of the Stop Report.
+Example: If you stop a person because they fit a specific description of a suspect in a recent robbery that was provided by an identified 911 caller, you must check the "Matches a Specific Suspect Description" stop factor checkbox and then provide the details of that description (e.g. "white male, approximately 6 feet tall, red shirt") in the first narrative section.

-Example: If you stop a person whom you observe walking on the sidewalk one block away from a recently reported armed robbery who is engaging in movements or behaviors indicative of possessing or concealing a weapon, you must check both the "Proximity to the Scene of a Crime" and "Concealing or Possessing a Weapon" stop factor checkboxes on page 1 of the Stop Report, and you must provide in the first narrative section on page 2 of the Stop Report the details about the person's temporal and geographic proximity to the crime scene and the specific nature of his suspicious movements or behaviors (e.g., "Responded within 2 min to radio run of armed robbery at 123 Jennings St. Observed suspect walking one block from the location, clutching object in right side of waistband with right hand and holding jacket over waistband with left hand").
+Example: If you stop a person whom you observe walking on the sidewalk one block away from a recently reported armed robbery who is engaging in movements or behaviors indicative of possessing or concealing a weapon, you must check both the "Proximity to the Scene of a Crime" and "Concealing or Possessing a Weapon" stop factor checkboxes, and you must provide the details about the person's temporal and geographic proximity to the crime scene and the specific nature of his suspicious movements or behaviors in the first narrative section (e.g., "Responded within 2 min to radio run of armed robbery at 123 Jennings St. Observed suspect walking one block from the location, clutching object in right side of waistband with right hand and holding jacket over waistband with left hand").

-The second narrative section on page 2 of the Stop Report, which you must complete only if you conducted a frisk and/or a search during a Level 3 stop, requires you to describe in your own words all the facts and information you relied upon to conclude that there was reasonable suspicion that the person stopped was armed and dangerous and, if a search was conducted, the basis for the search, the specific area searched, and whether a weapon or contraband was found.
+The second narrative section, which you must complete only if you conducted a frisk and/or a search during a Level 3 stop, requires you to describe in your own words all the facts and information you relied upon to conclude that there was reasonable suspicion that the person stopped was armed and dangerous and, if a search was conducted, the basis for the search, the specific area searched, and whether a weapon or contraband was found.

-Example: If, during a Level 3 stop on suspicion of trespass, you observe a bulge in the stopped person's right front pants pocket that is the approximate size of a pistol and that the person keeps grabbing that pocket, you must check off the "Object Observed Suspected of Being a Weapon" frisk basis checkbox on page 2 of the Stop Report and describe in the second narrative section on page 2 of the Stop Report the shape of the bulge and the fact that the person keeps clutching the bulge (e.g., "observed bulge in right front pants pocket in the shape of a pistol; suspect repeatedly grabbed bulge during questioning").
+Example: If, during a Level 3 stop on suspicion of trespass, you observe a bulge in the stopped person's right front pants pocket that is the approximate size of a pistol and that the person keeps grabbing that pocket, you must check off the "Object

+Observed Suspected of Being a Weapon" frisk basis checkbox and describe the shape of the bulge and the fact that the person keeps clutching the bulge in the second narrative section (e.g., "observed bulge in right front pants pocket in the shape of a pistol; suspect repeatedly grabbed bulge during questioning").